NutNut17/thulite-project/content/minecraft/technotes/w904quicknote.md

 1. Brush a tool with sphere and paint sand by masking air
 2. Replace all sand with dirt
 3. Change dirt to stone then add a layer of sand for grass

+- Left click holding a compass to teleport and right click to pass through wall